-Back then I enjoyed singing and dancing to her songs with no concept in my mind that I was listening to a young female artist whose life had been taken away too soon.
-Quite frankly, I do not remember the first time I watched the Selena movie.
+Back then, I enjoyed singing and dancing to her songs with no concept in my mind that I was listening to a young woman artist whose life had been taken away too soon.
+Quite frankly, I don't remember the first time I watched the "Selena" biopic movie featuring Jennifer Lopez.
 I just remember thinking it was an entertaining film — sad because of what happened, but also very inspiring.

-Selena continued learning, pushing herself to sing in Spanish, and speaking as much as she could in interviews that now live online.
+Selena continued learning, pushing herself to sing in Spanish and speaking as much as she could in interviews that now live online.
 She always tried to improve in everything she did.
-She was not against being corrected and learning how to speak better — she wanted to be better.
+She wasn't against being corrected and learning how to speak better — she wanted to be better.

-I enjoyed watching interviews where she mispronounced words or forgot to say something in Spanish and explained she struggled to remember, but always asked to be corrected.
-Selena was always laughing, positive, and was not afraid of unknown territory.
-In one interview she mentioned how difficult it was for her father to book performances since people thought a female could not be a Tejano entertainer.
+I enjoyed watching interviews where she mispronounced words or forgot to say something in Spanish and explained she struggled to remember but always asked to be corrected.
+Selena was always laughing, positive, and not afraid of unknown territory.
+In one interview, she mentioned how difficult it was for her father to book performances since people thought a woman couldn't be a Tejano entertainer.
 But she proved everyone wrong.

-In the movie — where she was portrayed by Jennifer Lopez — Selena decides to do a performance in a bustier.
-Her father is hysterical and infuriated, considering it too risqué because she was "dancing in her bra."
-Selena stood up to him and insisted it was fashion.
-She mentioned artists like Madonna to remind her father it was normal to wear outfits of the sort.
+In the movie, Selena decides to do a performance in a bustier.
+Her father is hysterical and infuriated, considering it too risqué because she's "dancing in her bra."
+Selena stands up to him and insists it's fashion.
+She mentions artists like Madonna to remind her father it's normal to wear outfits of the sort.
 That scene really stuck with me because it reassured me Selena was always unapologetic about herself, her decisions, and what she believed in.

 She was also an amazing wife.
-The love she had for her husband went beyond what people thought.
-She confronted an audience who booed him after she thanked him at an award show and she did not care about her father's initial disapproval.
+The love she had for her husband and soulmate, Chris Perez, went beyond what people thought.
+She confronted an audience who booed him after she thanked him at an award show, and she didn't care about her father's initial disapproval.

-Selena was independent, fearless, and had a great personality.
+Selena was independent and fearless and had a great personality.
 I believe this is what helped skyrocket her career to stardom at such a young age, and things were only getting started.